qntm/t-a-i/README.md

 Use caution when constructing a `Date` object from a TAI millisecond count.
 A `Date` represents an instant in Unix time, not an instant in TAI, and the object's method names and method behaviours reflect this.

 Instead, use a [`TaiDate`](https://github.com/ferno/tai-date)!

+## UTC vs Unix time vs TAI (1961 to 1971 inclusive)

+The relationship between TAI and UTC (and hence Unix time) is well-defined as far back as 1961-01-01 00:00:00 UTC = 1961-01-01 00:00:01.422818 TAI, which for the purposes of this module is the beginning of TAI; conversions involving earlier times will fail.

+Prior to 1972-01-01 00:00:00 UTC = 1972-01-01 00:00:10 TAI, the relationship between TAI and UTC was quite complex; TAI seconds were not the same length as UTC seconds, and the ratio of their lengths was modified periodically by small amounts, as was the absolute offset between the two.
+This can be seen in [this IERS listing of historic offsets between TAI and UTC](http://hpiers.obspm.fr/eop-pc/earthor/utc/TAI-UTC_tab.html) and this table provided by the US Naval Observatory (ftp://maia.usno.navy.mil/ser7/tai-utc.dat).

+This module correctly handles conversions during this period, give or take some potential loss of precision due to floating point stuff - I think there's some room for improvement here.
+However, I believe conversions are accurate to the millisecond, which is close enough for jazz as far as JavaScript is concerned.